aspose-slides/Aspose.Slides-API-References/english/net/aspose.slides/iimagewrapperfactory/createimagewrapper/_index.md

 ---
 title: CreateImageWrapper
 second_title: Aspose.Sildes for .NET API Reference
-description:
+description: Initializes a new instance of the BitmapWrapper class from the specified existing image.
 type: docs
 weight: 10
 url: /net/aspose.slides/iimagewrapperfactory/createimagewrapper/
 ---
-## IImageWrapperFactory.CreateImageWrapper method (1 of 3)
+## CreateImageWrapper(Image) {#createimagewrapper}

 Initializes a new instance of the BitmapWrapper class from the specified existing image.